John G. Gunderson: Career

 Gunderson's early interest was in the area of schizophrenia, and he published with Loren Mosher an edited book on its psychotherapy in 1975.
 That same year, he published a seminal paper with Margaret Singer identifying borderline personality disorder (BPD) as a distinct form of psychopathology.
 His career thereafter shifted towards focus on the treatment of borderline patients.

 Gunderson published nearly 250 papers, 100 reviews, and 12 books regarding borderline and other personality disorders.
-In 1984, he published his major textbook on BPD, simply titled Borderline Personality Disorder.
+In 1984, he published a major textbook on BPD, titled Borderline Personality Disorder.
 According to Massachusetts General Hospital, his success led to him being called the "father" of BPD.
 He led the academic group that described personality disorders in the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 In 2009, McLean Hospital named a treatment center in Cambridge, Massachusetts, after him, called the "Gunderson Residence."

-In the latter part of his career, Gunderson developed a treatment model called "Good Psychiatric Management" (or "General Psychiatric Management"), a psychodynamically-informed psychotherapy for BPD.
+In the latter part of his career, Gunderson developed a treatment model called "Good Psychiatric Management" (or "General Psychiatric Management"), a psychodynamically- and behaviorally-informed psychotherapy for BPD.
 The development of GPM was based, in part, on research that shows that less intensive, easier-to-learn therapies could be nearly as effective as more developed approaches (DBT, TFP, MBT), and would cater to unmet needs often seen in the clinical setting.
-Gunderson theorized that the patient with borderline personality disorder suffers from a fundamental interpersonal hypersensitivity and that this problem is at the core of the various symptoms associated with the disorder.
+Gunderson theorized that patients with BPD suffer from a fundamental interpersonal hypersensitivity and that this problem is at the core of the various symptoms associated with the disorder.

+Gunderson was opposed to attempts to obscure the borderline diagnosis through dimensionalization of personality pathology in DSM-5, ultimately arguing that both borderline and antisocial disorders should be classified separately from the rest of the personality disorders due to their clinical significance and empirical validity.

-Gunderson is remembered as a theoretical pluralist who attempted to bridge gaps between sometimes-competing approaches to BPD.
+Gunderson is remembered as both a skilled psychotherapist and empirical researcher who attempted to bridge gaps between sometimes-competing approaches to BPD.
 His work helped open the door to the effective management of a group of patients historically deemed untreatable by traditional psychoanalysis.